mtingers/piping/README.md

 * Experimental
 * Fragile

+# Features

+* Simple and limited in capabilities.
+Feature-less on purpose.
+* Easy to understand syntax.
+* Easy to program in.
+* Strict formatting.
+* Parsing requires 'tabs' to be 4 spaces.
+Tabs will not work.
+2 space tabs won't work, etc...

 One might ask, "Why not just use a shell script"?
 Well, you probably should.

 # TODO